m4ttbr1tt/blog/content/posts/homelab-kickoff-host-provisioning.md

 sudo netplan apply
 ```

-and tested ssh connectivity from my main machine.
+...and tested ssh connectivity from my main machine.
 (I still need to setup dns)

 ```shell
 ssh matt@192.168.1.51

 ```

-We are ready to get the cluster installed an running!
+We are ready to get the cluster installed and running!